filecoin-project/specs/content/protocol/_index.md

 Partitions are a by-product of our current proof mechanism.
 There is a limit of sectors (`sp.WindowPoStPartitionSectors`) that can be proven in a single SNARK proof.
 If more than this amount is required to be proven, more than one SNARK proof is required.
 Each SNARK proof is a partition.

 Sectors are assigned to a partition at `miner.ProveCommitSector` and they can be re-arranged via `CompactPartitions`.

+#### Declaring and recovering faults

+### Mining Blocks
+Filecoin miners attempt to mine block at every epoch by running the leader election process (see Consensus).

+Miners win proportionally to their *active* power as reported in the power table,n only create blocks if they are *eligible*.

+See the section on the block mining process.

+#### Power accounting
+The active QA power of a `Miner` actor is stored in `Power.Claims` and it is the sum of the QA power of all the active sectors of a miner.

+The active QA power of the network is stored in `Power.TotalQualityAdjPower` and does not include power of miner below minimum miner size.

+The QA power values used in the election are taken from `WinningPoStSectorSetLookback` epochs back.

+#### Minimum miner size
+A `Miner` actor must have a minimum miner size of `ConsensusMinerMinPower` in order for their power to count in the power table.

+#### Eligibility requirement
+A `Miner` actor is eligible to mine blocks if `miner.MinerEligibleForElection()` returns true.

+The eligibility requirements are:
+1. Initial Pledge requirement is met at the election epoch.
+2. No active consensus faults at the election epoch.
+3. Initial Pledge is sufficient to cover for consensus faults at the election epoch.
+4. Miner had minimum miner size at the `WinningPoStSectorSetLookback`

 ## Market cycle